MattArnold/gaia-vora/index.md

 1. Roll the die and rotate the planet.

 To take your turn, roll the die.
 It bears these sides: 1, 1, 2, 2, 3, 3.
 Rotate the Planet a number of steps equal to the number on the die.
-Each step trips the ratchet-stopper once.
+Each step trips the ratchet-stopper flap once.
+It has the Moon printed on it.

 2. Optionally spend Stars to rotate the planet more.